llms.txt

 public struct AdminCap has key { id: UID }

-/// `init` function is a special function that is called when the module
+/// `init` is a special function called once, when the module is

 fun init(ctx: &mut TxContext) {

-// Create a new `AdminCap` object, in this scope.
+// Create the `AdminCap` object in this scope.

 let admin_cap = AdminCap { id: object::new(ctx) };